Teach English in Thailand

 Getting certified in Hua Hin was one of the best decisions I could have made prior to coming over here!
 It wasn’t just getting acclimated to the weather, time, etc. it was the quality relationships that I built during my month there.
 Getting to know others made it easier to adjust and allowed me to better ease into the whirlwind of teaching English.
 Although I’m sure the training is great online, I think most that I took the course with in Hua Hin (or Chiang Mai) would agree that there’s no way an online course can compare to the experience of getting TESOL certified here in Thailand! – Ben Gervais, Teach in Thailand alumni

-No, we have TESOL courses on EVERY start date listed on the website.
-We run them every month, all year long.
+No, we have TESOL courses on EVERY start date listed on the website so the date you choose on your application will be your first day in Thailand.
+We run courses every month, all year long.
 Everyone (regardless of if they need to do the course) will start do the 1 week orientation together, and those taking the course will stay an additional 3 weeks after orientation.

 Get a behind the scenes look at your TESOL course in Chiang Mai

-Does the location of your TESOL course affect where you are placed?
+Does the location of your TESOL course affect where you end up being placed?

-No. Your placement could end up being anywhere in Thailand, regardless of which course you take.
+No. Your placement could end up being anywhere in Thailand, regardless of where you take your course (Hua Hin or Chiang Mai).

 This TESOL course is internationally accredited by the Online TESOL and TEFL Standards Agency (OTTSA).
 The course is audited quarterly by OTTSA staff, and will qualify you to teach anywhere in the world that requires or prefers a TEFL or TESOL certification.
 The certification lasts for the rest of your life!